The Knowledge Vault Was Recently Announced

 At the Semantic Web Conference, a common theme in presentations from search engineers such as Google Fellow Ramanathan Guha was the importance of getting knowledge base information to scale better and help applications from rich snippets to knowledge panels, to mobile apps, and others.
 These many different kinds of applications need to be able to use such information, and the more information that is available, the more effective they will be.

 For example, there have been medical studies conducted by organizations for the US Government where the conclusions have been online, but the data itself from the studies haven’t been shared.
-It’s a shame that knowledge hasn’t been shared in a way that could potentially help others.
+It’s a shame that knowledge isn’t shared in a way that could help others.

-Oddly, the new Knowledge Vault doesn’t have as much information as Google’s Freebase knowledge base.
+The new Knowledge Vault doesn’t have as much information as Google’s Freebase knowledge base.
 Freebase has 637M (non-redundant) facts, and the Knowledge Vault has only 302M “confident” facts.
-Of that only 223M are in Freebase.
-There are lots of missing values for facts in Freebase entities, with 71% of people in Freebase having no known place of birth, and 75% having no known nationality.
+Of that, only 223M are in Freebase.
+There are many missing values for facts in Freebase entities, with 71% of people in Freebase having no known place of birth, and 75% having no known nationality.
 But the increase in the “confidence” of facts included in the Knowledge Vault is significant.

 Sometimes some problems make creating a Freebase entry difficult.

 Google’s been working upon this automated approach to building the Knowledge Vault with greater confidence in the facts it includes, using methods such as: